Plumbing Camera Inspection: What It Is, Cost & When You Need One

 Get matched with companies for your specific needs

 A plumbing camera inspection takes the guesswork out of diagnosing pipe problems.
-Instead of digging up your yard or running a snake blindly through your drains, a plumber feeds a waterproof camera directly into your plumbing system and sees exactly what's causing the issue — in real time.
+Instead of digging up your yard or running a snake blindly through your drains, a plumber feeds a waterproof camera directly into your plumbing system and sees exactly what's causing the issue in real time.
+In 2026, many newer systems even use built-in AI to flag cracks, roots, and blockages the instant they appear on screen.

-In this guide, you'll learn how video pipe inspections work step by step, what problems they can and can't detect, how much a sewer camera inspection typically costs, and the key situations where getting one can save you thousands of dollars down the road.
+In this guide, you'll learn how video pipe inspections work step by step, what problems they can and can't detect, how much a sewer camera inspection typically costs in 2026, and the key situations where getting one can save you thousands of dollars down the road.

 Key Pinch Points

-• Detects cracks, roots, blockages, and corrosion inside pipes
+• Detects cracks, roots, blockages, corrosion, and pipe misalignment

-• Strongly recommended when buying a home built before 1980
+• Strongly recommended when buying any home built before 1980

 Find Trusted & Licensed Plumbers in Ohio